bluebanquise/bluebanquise/resources/documentation/deploy_bluebanquise.rst

 In order to log into the remote nodes without giving the password, check that the ssh public key defined in authentication.yml in your inventory match your management1 public key.
 If not, update it.
-Remember to run the pxe_stack role after updating the configuration.
+Remember to run again the pxe_stack role after updating the configuration.

 .. code-block:: bash